dsmEOTgith/dsmparkingtracker/README.md

-# Church Parking Violation Tracker — v1.0
+# Church Parking Violation Tracker — v1.0.1

-Version 1.0 adds **persistent production storage**.
+Version 1.0.1 adds **persistent production storage** and includes a Streamlit Cloud photo-upload compatibility hotfix.

+## v1.0.1 photo upload hotfix

+v1.0 could fail on Streamlit Cloud with:

+`TypeError: expected str, bytes or os.PathLike object, not BytesIO`

+The installed `storage3` client was attempting to open the supplied upload object as a filesystem path. v1.0.1 writes the already-normalized JPEG to a short-lived temporary `.jpg` file, uploads that filepath to the private Supabase bucket, and deletes the temporary file immediately afterward.

+The Supabase database schema and SQL functions are unchanged.

+**You do not need to rerun `supabase_setup.sql`.**

 ## Architecture